sap218/hugo-test/content/posts/fashun.md

 ```
 I used `VADER` for sentiment analysis as it is a rule-based method pre-trained with tweets.

-### Analysis

 {{< figure src="/fashun/sentiment/boxplot_sentiment.png" caption="**Figure**: Boxplots of sentiment scores across all fashion topics." alt="sentiment scores boxplots" >}}

 Looking into categories: in accessories earrings and ring have a lower average sentiment with ring being less than 0 (most neutral).
 In make-up, mascara has the lowest average sentiment yet remains higher than 0.
-In patterns: stripes has the lowest sentiment whereas gingham has the highest average sentiment.
+In patterns: stripes have the lowest sentiment while gingham has the highest average sentiment.
 Finally, in shoes we see that both heels and boots have a lower average sentiment as footwear - which we know can be uncomfortable.

 | Accessories | Make-up |